Lyra0710/Geomagnetic-Storm-Detection/Ananya/README.md

 ### ARIMA NN
 This model was promising.
 The Test RMSE score was 1.054.
 This model was hence used for the 'raw' DSCOVR data as well.

+If you have any queries regarding this, feel free to reach out at: ananyayallapragada@gmail.com